bizhishui/bizhishui.github.io/_posts/2018-01-17-Numerical-Notes.md

 - Modal formulation: the unknowns are the expansion coefficients.
 - Nodal formulation: the unknowns are the nodal values of the unknown variables at the *collocation points*.

+### 4. Grid, Nodal and Collocation Points

+- Grid points: as is name say, just the verteices of the mesh
+- Nodal points:
+- Collocation points: